Rothrock State Forest

-The staff of Rothrock State Forest hosted a State Forest Resource Management Plan public meeting (PDF) on Thursday, November 8.
+The staff of Rothrock State Forest hosted a State Forest Resource Management Plan public meeting (PDF) in 2018.

 2022 Management Activities

-View Rothrock State Forest’s 2019 management activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.
+View the 2022 Rothrock State Forest management activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.